-Students who do not meet our admissions standards may be invited to our Summer Success Academy, or will be deferred to a local community college to complete some preparatory courses prior to being eligible for admissions and to enroll at IUPUI.
+Students who do not meet our admissions standards may be invited to our Online Math Academy, or will be deferred to a local community college to complete some preparatory courses prior to being eligible for admissions and to enroll at IUPUI.
 You must re-apply after beginning these courses.
 Please refer to the IUPUI/Ivy Tech Partners Program for a list of the courses to complete.

-If you do not meet the standard admission criteria, you may be considered for conditional admission based on the successful completion of our Summer Success Academy.
-Students must be invited to the SSA to be eligible to participate.
+If you do not meet the standard admission criteria, you may be considered for conditional admission based on the successful completion of our Online Math Academy.
+Students must be invited to the OMA to be eligible to participate.

 Home School Students